warfareonly/ferris/readme.md

 * No holes through the PCB.
 The intent is to use it case-less.
 * Switches are spaced by 19mm from each other in each direction (almost exactly what's known as MX spacing [19.05x19.05]).
 This allows for a wider variety of compatible keycaps for the price of gaps for certain keycaps that respect the Kailh choc specification
 * Columnar stagger identical to the one on the Kyria

+### Ferris low variant, rev 0.1

+* Same as the base variant with major change that the footprints are for Kailh PG1232 instead of choc for an even lower profile
+* Copper pad adapted to ducking Ferris for theme
+* Silkscreen changed to display schematics from the PG1232 switch
+* Recommended PCB solder mask color is blue instead of white so the silkscreen gives vibes of a blueprint
+* Name of the board updated to "Ferris low" instead of "Ferris"

 ### Upcoming changes